Try the Full Power of Brosix with 10% lifetime discount!

 About Skype

-Famous for its video calls, Skype is an early-internet darling that brought VoIP (Voice over Internet Protocol) technology into the mainstream as early as 2003.
+Skype has been around since 2003.
+Famous for its video calls, Skype is an early-internet darling that brought VoIP (Voice over Internet Protocol) technology into the mainstream.

 It was famously acquired by eBay in 2005 for $2.6 billion and then by Microsoft in 2011 for $8.5 billion.
-Since then, Microsoft has had some troubles in trying to transform it from a peer-to-peer to a cloud-based communication model.
-Skype underwent several redesigns shifting from a personal communications app into a business one.
+Since then, Microsoft has been trying to transform it from a peer-to-peer to a cloud-based communication model.
+Skype has undergone several redesigns, shifting from a personal communications app to a business one.

-Although still an efficient app for team communication and conference calls, there is a case to be made that Skype is being upstaged by Microsoft’s rising star – Teams.
+Although Skype is still an efficient app for team communication and video conferencing , there is a case to be made that Skype is being upstaged by Microsoft’s rising star, Teams.

-We had five criteria in mind when comparing these two apps.
+We had five criteria in mind for our detailed comparison between these two apps.

 • User interface.
 Slack and Skype feature quite different designs.
 In this section, we will cover their key features, as well as customization options and ease of use.

 • Advanced features.
-If you want to organize your team in more advanced ways like task management or employee training, you might be interested in how these apps handle this.
+If you want to use Slack or Skype to organize your workspace in more advanced ways, such as project management or employee training, you might be interested in how these apps handle this.
 We’ll also get into file sharing, chat history, and other things that make communication easier.

 You can use both of these apps for free, albeit with some serious limitations.
-For example, Slack’s free plan offers a chat history of only 10k messages and only 1-on-1 video calls.
-Free Skype is sufficient for companies with 20 employees or less, while Skype for Business allows you to have more than 250 in a conference call and provides enterprise-level security.
+For example, Slack’s free plan offers only 90 days of chat history and only 1-1 audio and video calls.

-Slack offers the Standard plan at $6.67, the Plus plan at $12.50, and the Enterprise Grid, for which you have to contact their sales team to get a price estimate.
+Slack offers a completely free plan with limited features, a Pro plan at $7.25, Business+ at $12.50, and Enterprise Grid at a custom price, available upon request.
 All of these prices are per month, per user, and they only apply if you choose to pay annually.

-Overall, both Skype and Slack are a bit pricey if you want to use some of their more convenient features.
-However, it’s important to mention that Skype for Business is being replaced by Microsoft Teams, so investing in it right now might not be a smart decision.
+However, it’s important to mention that Skype for Business is being replaced by Microsoft Teams, so investing in Skype might not be a smart decision.
 You’re much better off using the free version or upgrading to Teams if you like the Microsoft ecosystem.

 Slack Vs Skype- User interface

 We all know Skype as this small window meant for quick and easy chats.
-The window becomes larger when you start a video call and you can change its size at any time.
-You can even go full screen, at which point the app becomes more similar to Slack.
-Like in Slack, all your active chats are on the left and the chat window takes up most of the screen.
+The window becomes larger when you start a video call, and you can change its size at any time.
+You can even go full screen, at which point the app becomes more like Slack.
+All your active chats are on the left, and the chat window takes up most of the screen.

 The key difference is that Skype is much more streamlined.
-Everything is subjected to the chat experience and you have to try a little harder to get access to advanced settings or more info.
 For example, Slack has your contact’s basic info and conversation details right next to the chat area.
-On Skype, you have to click your contact’s profile name to see some basic info about them.
-Even then, it’s only a popup that has to be closed if you’re to continue the conversation.
+On Skype, you have to click on your contact’s profile name to see their details.
+This action leads to opening a chat window where you can see their status, profile picture, and other information.

 Slack’s use of Channels makes the app much better for team conversations.
 All the information about your current Channel or contact is displayed on the right, where you can see the members, pinned messages, and shortcuts.
-You can also perform actions like add members or call the group.
+You can also perform actions like adding members or calling larger groups of people.

 Slack is more suited to complex team discussions.
 With threaded conversations, you can easily respond to specific messages without derailing the entire conversation.
 This can be useful if you don’t see a message in time and you don’t want to go back to a topic that has already passed in a group chat.

 Slack is also easier to navigate if you have multiple teams.
 Each team can have its own channel with a separate topic.
 You can have separate channels for different teams, projects, or casual topics.
-You also get the Random and General channels where you can have less formal conversations to build team spirit and a sense of community.
+You also get #random and #general channels, where you can have less formal conversations to build team spirit and a sense of community.

-On the other hand, Skype is a much more streamlined app where conversations are a top priority.
-One-on-one conversations are the main focus of the app, along with video calls.
+On the other hand, Skype is a much more streamlined app where communication and collaboration are a top priority.
+One-to-one conversations are the main focus of the app, along with video calls.
 And, while team collaboration is possible, it’s not as natural as on Slack.

 Both apps also have limits on your file upload sizes.
-On Slack, that limit is 5GB, while on Skype it’s 300MB.
-Skype’s limit may be enough for some videos and most files but sharing long, hi-res videos and Photoshop files may be difficult.
+On Slack, that limit is 1GB, while on Skype it’s 300MB.
+Skype’s limit may be enough.

 Skype has a slight advantage when it comes to message history.
 With the free version, you can view up to two years of chat history.
-On Slack, the free plan has a limit of 10k messages which, depending on your team size, can be surpassed in a month or two.
+For comparison, Slack’s free plan limits the visibility of files and messages to the last 90 days.

 Slack Vs Skype- Safety